 He is well-known around the world for his non-violent methods.
 The UN General Assembly declared Gandhi Jayanti as the International Day of Nonviolence on June 15, 2007.

-His life is an inspiration for us, as well as for the generations to come.
+Therefore, his life is an inspiration for us, as well as for posterity.

-As Mahatma Gandhi said, “You must be the change you wish to see in the world.
+As Mahatma Gandhi rightly said, ‘You must be the change you wish to see in the world’.

 Simple speech for kindergarten Students: